exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 ```

 The **GCS_PROJECT_ID** is a Google Cloud Platform (GCP) project identifier.
 It
-is unique string for you project which is composed of the project name and a
+is a unique string for your project which is composed of the project name and a
 randomly assigned number.
 Please check out the GCP [creating and managing
 projects][gcp-projects] page for more information.